Frequently asked questions (FAQ) about Azure Files

 Azure Files on-premises AD DS authentication only integrates with the forest of the domain service that the storage account is registered to.
 To support authentication from another forest, your environment must have a forest trust configured correctly.
 The way Azure Files register in AD DS almost the same as a regular file server, where it creates an identity (computer or service logon account) in AD DS for authentication.
 The only difference is that the registered SPN of the storage account ends with "file.core.windows.net" which does not match with the domain suffix.
 Consult your domain administrator to see if any update to your suffix routing policy is required to enable multiple forest authentication due to the different domain suffix.
 We provide an example below to configure suffix routing policy.

-- Click on "Apply", then "OK" to close the wizard
+- Select Apply, then OK to close the wizard.

 Next, add the suffix routing rule on forest A, so that it redirects to forest B.

 - Logon to a machine domain joined to forest A.

 - Open up "Active Directory Domains and Trusts" console.